 Ease of use for investors is an important factor to take into consideration.
 The design of an interface will affect how intuitive it is for beginners.
 Are features and functions presented in a neat and holistic manner that makes them easily identifiable?
 Is the interface able to be customized?

 The user interfaces of CoinSpot and Digital Surge share a lot of similarities.
 Both possess layouts that can be navigated by using the tabs at the top of their respective pages.
 The only difference is that CoinSpot has more tabs to support the extra features such as OTC and crypto swapping.
 Finding out how to deposit AUD into both account wallets is easily achieved and both present portfolio performance over time.

-Both exchanges offer a quick buy/sell function where beginners can easily buy Bitcoin.
+Both exchanges offer a quick buy/sell function where beginners can easily buy Bitcoin with AUD.
 Digital Surge customers have the option of selecting a simple price trigger order.
 To perform the same thing, CoinSpot users will need to access the exchange’s trading interface.